Felix Mendelssohn

 Frequently Asked Questions

-Some of Felix Mendelssohn's most popular songs include Lieder ohne Worte (Songs without Words), Book 1, Op.
+Felix Mendelssohn's most streamed songs include Lieder ohne Worte (Songs without Words), Book 1, Op.
 19b: Lied ohne Worte (Song without Words) No. 6 in G Minor, Op.
 19, No. 6, "Venezianisches Gondellied" (Venetian Gondola Song), Songs Without Words, Book VI Opus 67: No. 2 in F-Sharp Minor, Etude in F Minor.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.